amalacrino/personal-website/content/talk/ESA_NCB_2019.md

 +++
-date = 2019-03-19T13:45:00  # Schedule page publish date.

-title = "The surprising influence of soil microbial community diversity on plant and insect interactions" time_start = 2019-03-19 abstract = "" abstract_short = ""
+title = " The surprising influence of soil microbial community diversity on plant and insect interactions" time_start = 2019-03-19 location = "ESA North Central Branch Annual Meeting, Cincinnati (OH), USA"
-event = ""
-event_url = ""
-location = "ESA North Central Branch Meeting 2019"

 # Is this a selected talk? (true/false)
 selected = true